walrusec/walrusec/README.md

-- 👋 Hi, I’m @walrusec
+- 🦭 Hi, I’m @walrusec
-- 🌱 I’m currently learning nix and offensive security
+- 🌱 I’m currently learning computer science and cloud security
-- 😶‍🌫️ I want to do more with bugbounties this year
+- 😶‍🌫️ I want to learn more about rust and kubernetes this year